rakheshkrishna2005/alzheimer-mri-analysis/README.md

 # 🧠 Alzheimer’s Disease Classifier - MRI Image Analysis

 > &copy; Rakhesh Krishna P. All rights reserved.
-> This project is my own work.
-No one is permitted to fork, use, or modify the code.
+> This project should not be reproduced, distributed, or modified, without the prior permission.
-> Any unauthorized use, modification, or forking will result in a copyright takedown.

 ## 📝 Description